 The approach of IOPHR is based on research, education and social participation.
 We organize a series of academic conferences, research-based panels, publications and cultural events, that are aimed at facilitating an open dialogue within communities, highlighting core issues that threaten human rights in a democratic society, and formulating systematic and sustainable solutions.
 We embrace socio-cultural diversity and strongly encourage community involvement.

-WASHINGTON - The second annual Ministerial to Advance Religious Freedom (MARF) conference, started on 16th July 2019, and continued until the 18th July.
-16th July 2019 - Day 1 of Ministerial to Advance Religious Freedom Conference The conference saw many emotional...
+WASHINGTON US Department of State - The second annual Ministerial to Advance Religious Freedom (MARF) conference, started on 16th July 2019, and continued until the 18th July.
+Day 1 of Ministerial to Advance Religious Freedom Conference 16th July 2019 - On the first...